-Care Package Ideas for Holiday Deployments
+Service Member Care Packages for Holiday Deployments

 Advertising Disclosure.

-Advertiser Disclosure: Opinions, reviews, analyses & recommendations are the author’s alone.
-This article may contain links from our advertisers.
+Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more information, please see our Advertising Policy.

 Military Care Packages

-• Holiday Care Packages for Troops - The Military WalletMiniature Christmas tree or menorah
+• Holiday Care Packages for Troops - The Military WalletMiniature Christmas tree or Menorah

 • Holiday cards from family and friends